BalamiRR/E-BOOKS/README.md

      \ /
       |

-## In this picture, the session is done.
+In the third image, there is an instance of signed up the user in below.
 The registration of the people and the information of the people were made.

 ![alt text](./JSP-2.png)